Kay Baxter: Bodybuilding

 Still, her fans loved her with a devotion no other female bodybuilder could claim.
 She was voted "The Best Woman Bodybuilder in the World" by readers of the Women's Physique Publication, a mail-order only magazine whose readers and editors tended to favor the more heavily muscled bodybuilders, each year from 1982 to 1984.
 Women's Physique World, a color newsstand sister to WPP that began in 1984, featured her on their first Back Page (a shot of a female bodybuilder from the back) and made her the coverwoman of an issue that devoted a few articles to her.
 Strength Training for Beauty, a magazine aimed at bodybuilders and fans who appreciated both muscle and sexy attire/makeup, had Baxter in several issues.

 In the first WPP announcing she had been voted "Best Bodybuilder in the World," Baxter wondered if bodybuilding needed to be split into two contests—a more mainstream-palatable level of bodybuilding and Ultimate Bodybuilding, which would reward high levels of denied size.
 Several years later, as fitness contests featuring muscular women less muscular than bodybuilders and doing routines that featured more dancing than look-at-my-muscles posing, Baxter seemed a prophet.

 From 1982 to 1985, Baxter was the benchmark for hugely muscled female bodybuilders.
 The 1985 Worlds, however, was the last competition at which fans would marvel at the awesomeness of her physique while judges would buried her in the results.
 The latter still happened, not so much the former.
 The bar was moving in women's bodybuilding as bigger girls such as 5–7, 145-pound Deanna Panting, 5–4, 145-pound Hannie Van Aken and 5-5, 155-pound Peggy Ouwerling were taking the "Big Girl" baton from Kay, whose influence they often acknowledged.

 "Someone had to stick her neck out for the cause of muscular women … and I've got no regrets about that... not one", she said.
 One of her catchphrases was "Get built without guilt".

+Personal life

+She was married to Bill Wick, a videographer who specialised in Muscle worship, until her death.

+Death

-Baxter died in a car crash in 1988 just as her career was moving towards acting.
+Baxter died in a car crash in 1988.

+Police said Baxter was driving on the wrong side of the road when she swerved to avoid hitting an oncoming motorcycle and her car flipped.
+Neil Axe, 23, of Gardena, who was with Baxter, suffered only minor injuries.

+Before her death, she was moving towards acting.

+Legacy

 The Women's Extravaganza, an event that featured a bodybuilding contest and a strength competition, was renamed for her in 1990.

 She was inducted into the IFBB Hall of Fame in 2001.